Bodhinatha Veylanswami: Biography

+On October 21, 2001, Bodhinath was appointed as the successor of Sivaya Subramuniyaswami and officially became known as Satguru Bodhinatha Veylanswami.

 Spiritual lineage

 Bodhinatha is the appointed successor of Satguru Sivaya Subramuniyaswami, an influential Hindu Saivite guru.
-Klaus Klostermaier, one of the world's leading specialists on Hindu studies, said in his A Survey of Hinduism: "Sivaya Subramuniyaswami ... did much to propagate a kind of reformed Saivism through his books.
-As founder-editor of Hinduism Today, an illustrated monthly, he became the single-most advocate of Hinduism outside India."
+Klaus Klostermaier, one of the world's leading specialists on Hindu studies, said in his A Survey of Hinduism: "Sivaya Subramuniyaswami ... did much to propagate a kind of reformed Saivism through his books."
+For example, Bodhinatha's reform Saivist Kauai Hindu Monastery stands firm on its reform that the animal sacrifices mentioned in the agamas must be purged from traditional Saivism, stopping short of veganism which necessitates abstinence from dairy, honey and other animal products used in Shaivism.

+"As founder-editor of Hinduism Today, an illustrated monthly, he [Subramuniyaswami] became the single-most advocate of Hinduism outside India."
 He ordained Bodhinatha as leader of Saiva Siddhanta Church and 163rd Guru Mahasannidhanam of the Kailasa Parampara lineage, a position of authority in Saivism.